DeimoLabs/ScreenDawg/README.md

 - **🌗 Light/Dark theme toggle**
   Toggle between dark and light UI modes.
 Theme preference is saved and restored on return visits.

-- **📅 Dynamic footer**
-  Automatically displays the site title and year, with GitHub project credits.

 - **📥 ShareX integration**
   Upload directly from your desktop using ShareX and a .sxcu config.
 Includes copy + delete support.